Haumea (mythology)

 Haumea (Hawaiian: [həuˈmɛjə]) is the goddess of fertility and childbirth in Hawaiian mythology.
 She is the mother of many important deities, such as Pele, Kāne Milohai, Kāmohoaliʻi, Nāmaka, Kapo, and Hiʻiaka.
+She was killed by Kaulu.
 Haumea is one of the most important Hawaiian gods, and her worship is among the oldest on the Hawaiian islands.
-She was finally killed by Kaulu.

 Mythology

-With the help of a magic stick called the Makalei, Haumea repeatedly transforms herself from an old woman to a young girl, and returns to her homeland periodically to marry one of her offspring, thus giving birth to continuous generations of humans.
-Eventually, her identity is found out, which angers her, causing her to leave humanity behind.
+With the help of a magic stick called the Mākālei, Haumea repeatedly transforms herself from an old woman to a young girl, and returns to her homeland periodically to marry one of her offspring, thus giving birth to continuous generations of humans.
+Eventually, her identity is found out by Kio, which angers her, causing her to leave humanity behind.

 Haumea is said to have given humans the ability to give birth naturally.
 In a story, she visited Muleiula, the daughter of a chieftain who was experiencing painful childbirth, during which she discovered that humans only gave birth by cutting open the mother.
-Seeing this, Haumea created a potion out of the Kani-ka-wi tree (Spondias dulcis), which allowed the mother to push out the baby naturally.
+Seeing this, Haumea created a potion out of the Kani-ka-wī tree (Spondias dulcis), which allowed the mother to push out the baby naturally.